chandrika1509/Computer-Architecture-Projects/README.md

 In  this  assignment,  you  will  implement a  cache  replacement  policy,  i.e.,SHiP(Signature-based  Hit Predictor),for  the  last  level  cache,  and  compareitsperformance  with the built-in LRU and  RRIP cache replacement policiesofgem5.

 See Assignment2_v4.pdf for further details.
 Solution present in the zip file.

+Assignment -3 :
+In this assignment, you will implement gDACbranch predictor and compare its performance with other  built-in  branch  predictors  in  gem5.In  addition,  you  need  to  provide  a  way  to  specify  branch predictor configuration in the command line (similar to what you did on replacement policy in Assignment 2).The implementation should be based on a latest gem5 commit.It should contain modifications to the existing gem5 source code and additions of new source files.

+See Assignment3.pdf for further details.
+Solution present in corresponding zip file.

+Assignment -4 :
+In  this  assignment,  you  will  execute  matrix  multiplication  on  different  devices  (CPU  or  GPU)  using an OpenCLprogram.
+The goal of this assignment is to compare the performance of single thread execution with multi-thread execution as well as to experience OpenCL programming framework

+See Assignment4.pdf for further details.
+Solution present in corresponding zip file.